kannans/Meteor-Todo/README.md

 # Meteor-Todo
-This is my  fu*** cross platform(web, ios, android) ToDo application using with Meteor and Mango.
+This is my  f* cross platform(web, ios, android) ToDo application using with Meteor and Mango.

 # Technologies